What Can Your Online Shop Do for the Chinese New Year?

 Since someone has already engaged with you through their feedback, look at it as a way to frame your own spin on things without appearing conceited.
 Don't disregard them or change the subject without actually addressing their concerns, or it will seem like you just want to get rid of them.
 This can take some care and practice to get right, but it's worthwhile to learn how.

 So what exactly is a “useful bad review”?
 It is a review that can actually help your business in one way or another.
-Here are some examples:

 Your shop might have the best prices, quick delivery, and great customer service.
 However, if a certain product gets criticised again and again, it’s going to reflect poorly on your shop’s overall quality.
-Pay attention to your negative reviews.
-If that one product is poorly reviewed, it very well may be time to get rid of that product from your catalogue altogether.

 If you receive enough shop reviews that criticise your customer service, it might be time to do some soul-searching.
 These are the reviews that will make your business suffer.
 Many shoppers don’t have a problem paying a little more for a product if they know that the shop’s customer service is there to work with them, not against them.